Published By Credit Suite at February 1st, 2016

 There are other factors outside of average bank account balances that affect this rating.
 A business will be scored higher if it has the average balance of $10,000 for 3 months, so it’s crucial that the money be in the account, and stay in the account for 3 months to maximize the bank rating.

 Overdrawing the account and obtaining non-sufficient-funds charges is one big way any business can severely hurt it’s bank rating.
 For the best rating, a business should insure their bank statements reflect a positive cash flow.
 Positive free cash flow is the amount of revenue left over after the company has paid all its expenses.

 When the account shows a positive cash flow it indicates that the business is generating more revenue than they use to run the company.
 This increases the bank rating.
 The bank rating is also improved when the business has a consistent amount of regular deposits.

 Other factors can also affect the rating including age of the bank account, other bank products that the business uses, and how many investment and savings accounts the business has.
 Having a good bank rating is essential with securing bank financing.

 To maximize your bank rating insure you keep your bank balance average over 3 months as high as you can, preferably over $10,000 and that your account doesn’t go negative.

-Make consistent deposits on a regular basis into your business bank account and insure each month you have good cash flow through your account by regularly putting into the account more money than you take out.
-Taking these steps will insure you have an exceptional bank rating and can get approved for the greatest amount of bank financing.
+Make consistent deposits on a regular basis into your business bank account.
+And make sure each month you have good cash flow through your account by regularly putting into the account more money than you take out.
+Taking these steps will make sure you have an exceptional bank rating.
+And then you can get approval for the greatest amount of bank financing.

-You can help your business clients obtain money and credit for their business by offering them the Business Finance Suite, while radically increasing your company revenue in the process.
+You can help your business clients obtain money and credit for their business by offering them the Business Finance Suite.
+And you can do so while radically increasing your company revenue in the process.
 Let us know how we can help.